dhemedia/dink-custom-app-docs/README.md

 Our application does not impose any framework or architecture.

+## ECMAScript standards
+In order to ensure working code on all platforms you should use ECMAScript 5.
+Support for ECMAScript 6 varies across platforms which means using it could lead to unexpected bugs.

 ## Apps without d!nk integration

 Any collection of html, javascript and css files can be uploaded as a zip.